sailfishos-chum/qt5/updates.md

 To add or remove Sailfish OS targets for libraries and applications, use `scripts/update-obs-targets.sh`:

-- Make sure that you don't have any `tmp` subfolder left from previous updates

 - To add target:
   - `scripts/update-obs-targets.sh --release --add 4.5.0.19`